StefanoCarotti/Unsupervised-Project/README.md

 ## Conclusion

 Through these methods, I analyze and understand the underlying structure of the data, identifying key patterns and anomalies.

+### For additional information on the work the paper of the project is available as exam.pdf